hofstadter-io/demos/adhoc-to-module/07/readme.md

-# 07 - the even more oncore
+# 07 - even more in an encore

 - add comments
 - prometheus metrics